bdelacretaz/blog-drafts/success-at-apache-legal-shield-2018.md

 To avoid any confusion, it is important to clearly label these things as being meant for development and testing only, and to draw a clear line between them and official Apache Releases.
 Those builds should only be advertised in places where developers who are part of our communities (as opposed to the general public) can see them, and with suitable disclaimers.

 In our world of continuous deployment and automated builds, the lines between what's a release and what's just tagged code that works for someone are often blurred.
-That's totally fine from a technical point of view, and often desirable when one wants to move fast, but we shouldn't forget about the possible legal implications ot distributing software, and make sure we take advantage of the well-designed Apache Legal Shield that the Foundation provides to us.
+That's totally fine from a technical point of view, and often desirable when one wants to move fast, but we shouldn't forget about the possible legal implications ot distributing software, and make sure we take advantage of the well-designed Apache Legal Shield that the Foundation provides to us by strictly following our release policy.

+_I never thought I'd write a blog post on a legal topic, so here's the FUN DISCLAIMER: I am not a lawyer by far, and the above should not be considered legal advice - just a pragmatic view that can hopefully help our contributors better understand the involved issues.
+For legal advice, consult a professional!
+And if you're thirsty now, get a drink!_

 [1] https://www.apache.org/foundation/bylaws